 Clifton W. Callaway, MD, PhD

-Professor and Executive Vice-Chairman of Emergency Medicine, Ronald D Stewart Endowed Chair of Emergency Medicine Research
+Professor of Emergency Medicine; Executive Vice-Chairman of Emergency Medicine; Ronald D Stewart Endowed Chair of Emergency Medicine Research

 1996 Emergency Medicine, University of Pittsburgh Affiliated Residency

 1992 PhD, University of California, San Diego

 1987 AB, Harvard University

 Dr. Callaway studies resuscitation medicine with special emphasis on brain injury after cardiac arrest.
 He has developed a translational research program devoted to the topic of resuscitation from sudden death.
 Emphasizing the continuity of care during resuscitation, he has collaborated with prehospital care providers and emergency physicians to study acute cardiac interventions, developed a platform to study intensive care interventions, and worked with partners in rehabilitation to study long-term outcomes after cardiac arrest.
 Work in prehospital care has led to studies about acute monitoring and regionalization of care.
 Work with emergency providers has stimulated interest in provider safety and wellness, particularly related to shift-work and sleep deprivation.
 Basic laboratory investigations support and are informed by this clinical work.

 Rittenberger JC, Guyette FX, Tisherman SA, DeVita MA, Alvarez RJ, Callaway CW.
 Outcomes of a hospital-wide plan to improve care of comatose survivors of cardiac arrest.
 Resuscitation.
 2008 Nov;79(2):198-204.

 Raina KD, Callaway C, Rittenberger JC, Holm MB.
 Neurological and functional status following cardiac arrest: method and tool utility.
 Resuscitation.
 2008 Nov;79(2):249-56.